enix/kube-image-keeper/README.md

 ### Corporate proxy

-To configure kuik to work behind a corporate proxy, you can set the well known `http_proxy` and `https_proxy` environment variables (upper and lowercase variant both works) through helm values `.proxy.env` and `.controllers.env` like shown below:
+To configure kuik to work behind a corporate proxy, you can set the well known `http_proxy` and `https_proxy` environment variables (upper and lowercase variant both works) through helm values `proxy.env` and `controllers.env` like shown below:

 ```yaml
 controllers: